turingschool/career-development-curriculum-site/module_one/week_3_professional_storytelling_branding.md

 3. Review and complete the Running list of accomplishments document As you reflect and document your experiences and top career highlights look for patterns and themes.

-# Ask yourself some questions:
+# Ask yourself these questions:
 * What challenges did you face in achieving these successes?
 * What skills did you bring to bear to overcome those challenges?
 * What did you most enjoy about that work?